pacoalcantara/tomcat8/README.md

 Basic Docker Tomcat 8 Example
 =====================================
 Tomcat8/Java Runtime/Java JDK included
-It compiles the application files into a .war at build time (with jar command) and deploys it to Tomcat 8
+It compiles the files inside the application folder into a .war file at build time (with jar command) and deploys it to Tomcat 8

 ### Clone this project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~